asmodianx/security_timesavers/README.md

-This is AI generated code.
+This is AI generated code therefore public domain code.
 Please review before using.

 Tools:
 - Email - email header parser for eml and msg formated emails